manofgod747/The-Fundamental-Principles-of-Law/README.md

 Hearings are public

 § 7
-A judge is made candidate or unseated by minority report, and elected by clear majority
+A judge is made candidate or unseated by minority report and elected by clear majority

 ## Specification
 §1
-Intoxicating substances may only be used in prescense of consentual adults.
-Everything else is considered trespassing on freedom.
+Intoxication is only approproate in prescense of consentual adults